aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 You can find more commands nd options for `cdk` here: https://docs.aws.amazon.com/cdk/v2/guide/ref-cli-cmd.html

 ## Establishing the bases
-This project is all about certificates and it can get confusing.
+This project is all about certificates and this can get confusing.
 So we need to define a terminology to limit the confusion.
 There are three groups of certificates involved:

 ### Everything related to the IoT Operations
 We are here looking at IoT Core and the IoT Devices identification.
 The main purpose of an EST Server is "delivering certificates to IoT devices" so they can start doing their job securely.
 When we will discuss this part of the project